 Experience the Market at its liveliest on our Ultimate Foodie Tour.
 Led by your local Market guide, you’ll discover the very best produce on offer, learn fascinating history and uncover the specialty foods you can buy.
 Click here to book a tour today.
 Please note our tours are not currently running during COVID-19.

 Queen Victoria Market has implemented a number of initiatives to enable shoppers to shop with sustainability and the environment in mind.

 In May 2019, Queen Vic introduced a market-wide ban of single use plastic bags and straws.

-Visitors to the Market have a variety of options available to shop without plastic bags – hire a trolley from Market Espresso, buy a reusable bag from the Market’s Visitor Hub, or fill a cardboard box from Pick-A-Box locations on Queen Street and I Shed.
+Visitors to the Market have a variety of options available to shop without plastic bags – hire a trolley from Market Espresso, buy a reusable bag from the Queen Victoria Market Visitor Hub, or fill a cardboard box from Pick-A-Box locations on Queen Street and I Shed.